apache/openwhisk/proposals/POEM-3-action-limit-for-namespace.md

 }
 ```

-#### Using wskadmin command (tool)
+#### Applying namespace limit
-- In general, it is recommended to use a wskadmin rather than modify the DB directly.
+- Because there is no administrator API, you must modify the DB directly or use the wskadmin tool.
 - There is plan to provide the feauture to change namespace limits in wskadmin.

 ### Namespace Limit API